Desmond FitzGerald (politician): Easter Rising

+Revolutionary period

 FitzGerald was released in 1918 when he was elected as a Sinn Féin MP for the Dublin Pembroke constituency.
 Following the assembly of the First Dáil in 1919, and the declaration of the Irish Republic, he was appointed Director of Publicity for Dáil Éireann, first joining the paper Nationality in May to replace the arrested Laurence Ginnell.
 FitzGerald remarked in the first report he made to the Dáil that 'our chief means of publicity was by means of publicity'.
 He struggled to make an impression on the British press, who supplied most of Ireland's foreign news.

 In May 1919, Erskine Childers, FitzGerald's friend and colleague, went to Versailles intending to be part of the Peace Conference.
 Childers became increasingly frustrated by the high-handed British attitude towards Irish independence.
 FitzGerald started a mimeograph entitled Weekly Summary of Acts of Aggression by the Enemy in July 1919.
 By November he had joined with Childers to produce the Irish Bulletin.
 For twenty-two months they publicized the crimes of England, with the purpose of bolstering the Dáil's credibility with Sinn Féin.
 Despite the Dáil's complaint in 1920 that the lists were "inadequate", the momentum behind the Propaganda Department threw their opponents into confusion.

-During the Irish War of Independence (1919–21) the Bulletin managed to publicise the aims of the Irish Republic to the wider world with increasing success, and removed the likelihood of the conflict being widened.
+During the Irish War of Independence (1919–1921) the Bulletin managed to publicise the aims of the Irish Republic to the wider world with increasing success, and removed the likelihood of the conflict being widened.
 In devising a strategy to retain Ulster, leading republican Ernest Blythe believed a blockade would be disastrous for Belfast.
 Conversely, Seán MacEntee demanded a response to what he considered to be a war of extermination against nationalism; there was, he argued, "the potent weapon of blockade".
 Many leading republicans were firmly against it: FitzGerald declared a blockade would be tantamount "to a vote for partition".
 The Dáil's department seemed to be winning the propaganda war with the Castle, whose operations could not convince the public.
 The Secretariat was convinced the Bulletin should continue, when its papers and materials were seized in a raid.
 FitzGerald was arrested in March 1921, but was released.
 In late August 1921 Éamon de Valera reshuffled his Cabinet, in which FitzGerald was not included; although in replacing Childers he was named Minister of Publicity.
 He was one of the TDs who were unsuccessful in persuading de Valera to join the negotiators of the Anglo-Irish Treaty that was signed on 6 December.